 Memcached does not support publish and subscribe messaging.

-Redis supports Kafka-like streams with 5.0 or higher version using a new data structure “Redis Streams”.
+Redis supports Kafka-like streams with 5.0 or higher versions using a new data structure “Redis Streams”.
 Redis Streams has the concept of consumer groups, like Apache Kafka, that lets client applications consume messages in a distributed fashion, making it easy to scale and create highly available systems.

-Memcached does not offer native support for Streams, but there are open source library tools like Kafcache for stream processing at low latency.
+Memcached does not offer native support for Streams, but there are open-source library tools like Kafcache for stream processing at low latency.